pbsmyth/command-line/lessons.md

 ## Note: Clearing Text

 If all the text remaining in your terminal window is starting to overwhelm you, you have some options.
 You may type the `clear` command into the command line, or click the `command` and `k` keys to clear the scrollback.
-In macOS terminal, clicking the `command` and `l` keys will clear the output from your most recent command.
+Pressing the `command` and `l` keys in MacOs, or `CTRL` and `l` in Windows will clear the output from your most recent command.

 ## Cleaning the data